 Condition

 Unlimited: Cycling.
-Swimming.
-Running at increasing speed
+Swimming Run at an increasing pace

 Stretching